Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Proofs of Theorems and

-The main tools to prove \thmref{thm:mainConv}, presented below, are an asymptotic expansion of the divergence spectrum in the MD regime, \lemref{lem:Dsasymp}, and a channel coding converse based on the divergence spectrum, \lemref{lem:tom}.
+The main tools to prove \thmref{thm:mainConv}, presented below, are \lemref{lem:Dsasymp}, which gives an asymptotic expansion of the divergence spectrum in the MD regime and \lemref{lem:tom}, which gives a channel coding converse based on the divergence spectrum.